The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Numerical results

 \subsection{Planetary architectures}

-In Figure \ref{fig:planetary_architectures}, the final semi-major axes and planetary masses are given for each system simulated in each scenario of the study, showing the resulting system architectures.
+In Fig. \ref{fig:planetary_architectures} the final semimajor axes and planetary masses are given for each system simulated in each scenario of the study, showing the resulting system architectures.
 Despite identical initial conditions, the different prescriptions for the inner disk edge lead to variations in planetary spacing, mass, and multiplicity.
-Only Scenarios FIX and IN[C] form planets interior to the one-day orbital limit, while Scenario OUT[M] yields compact multi-planetary systems without USPs. \\\\ In Scenario FIX, with the inner disk edge fixed at 0.01 au, USP planets consistently form in compact systems of 5-10 planets.
-5/10 systems include a USP at the end of the integration.
+Only Scenarios FIX and IN[C] form planets interior to the one-day orbital limit, while Scenario OUT[M] yields compact multi-planetary systems without USPs.

+In Scenario FIX, with the inner disk edge fixed at 0.01 au, USP planets consistently form in compact systems of 5-10 planets.
+5 out of 10 systems include a USP at the end of the integration.
 A large majority of the planets is $0.4$-$2.7\,M_\oplus$, and this small range suggests that the mass is more uniformly distributed.
 The innermost reaches 0.0055 au ($\sim$0.5 d), while outer planets extend to 0.08 au ($\sim$26 d).
-The most massive planets typically accumulate just outside the disk edge, producing regular orbital spacing and a pronounced mass pile-up near the boundary. \\\\ In Scenario OUT[M], where the inner edge expands outward with time, systems host fewer but more massive planets ($0.7$-$5\,M_\oplus$), typically 3-6 on wider orbits up to 0.08 au.
+The most massive planets typically accumulate just outside the disk edge, producing regular orbital spacing and a pronounced mass pile-up near the boundary.

+In Scenario OUT[M], where the inner edge expands outward with time, systems host fewer but more massive planets ($0.7$-$5\,M_\oplus$), typically 3-6 on wider orbits up to 0.08 au.
 No USP planets form, as the innermost orbits are larger than 0.013 au (1.8 d).
-The outward edge evolution compresses the migration zone, enhances collisions, and yields compact yet less crowded systems that are more massive and diverse than in Scenario FIX. \\\\ In Scenario IN[C], with the inner edge contracting inward, USP planets form in 3/10 systems.
+The outward edge evolution compresses the migration zone, enhances collisions, and yields compact yet less crowded systems that are more massive and diverse than in Scenario FIX.

+In Scenario IN[C], with the inner edge contracting inward, USP planets form in 3 out of 10 systems.
 The systems in this scenario are the least populated, with only 1-5 planets of $0.7$-$4.2\,M_\oplus$, typically between 0.007 and 0.03 au.
-Showing the lowest multiplicities overall, this scenario produced close-in compact systems that extend less far outward than in Scenario FIX but reach nearly as close to the star. \\\\ These architectural differences reflect the underlying dynamical histories.
+Showing the lowest multiplicities overall, this scenario produced close-in compact systems that extend less far outward than in Scenario FIX but reach nearly as close to the star.

+These architectural differences reflect the underlying dynamical histories.
 Scenarios with more frequent collisions (OUT[M] and especially IN[C]) yield fewer but more massive planets, whereas the low-collision environment of Scenario FIX preserves higher multiplicities of smaller planets.